nichtbruno/Cgen/README.md

-# Cgen 😎
+# Cgen V2 😎
 ## A generator script for C projects.
-For faster setup 🚀
+For faster project setup 🚀

+#### New in version 2
+ - Templates are now in seperate files
+ - Can create files in a seperate location
+    - Have to be very careful, it just continues from the working directory so something line ```cgen -c -f ~/directory``` wouldn't work
+ - improved code
+    - -> doesn't delete and create files but just rewrites them
+ - Code is still 💩

 This script can generate a couple of things when called.
 ```